SunnysideAaron/wetesa-1/common/docs/Decision Records/Architecture/ADR-1018 API Guidelines.md

 ### PENDING MUST use URL parameters for queries

 - Aaron encountered "+" being url encoded as spaces.
 Need to confirm why / how but avoid "+" in urls for now.
+- Aaron encountered ";" has to be encoded as "%3B" or golangs urlParams.Get will treat it as a new parameter. ie query parameter separator. like &.
+This is something that changed in go 1.17 when they decided ; can't be a param separator.

 - [Wikipedia: Query String](https://en.wikipedia.org/wiki/Query_string)
   - SPACE is encoded as '+' or '%20'